dndonev/FMI_Solidity_CPDW/README.md

 # FMI_Solidity_CPDW
-# Copy paste done wrong!
+# CPDW - Copy Paste Done Wrong!
 A FMI project for the BlockChain course including JS and Solidity